Benny9932/McDonald_Sentiment_Analysis/README.md

 ## 📌 Project Overview

-Using a combination of data collected from the Google Maps API and a Kaggle dataset, this project classifies customer reviews as **positive** or **negative** based on their content.
+Using a combination of data collected from Google Maps API and a Kaggle dataset, this project classifies customer reviews as **positive** or **negative** based on their content.
 By leveraging NLP techniques and various machine learning models, we identify which approach performs best for binary sentiment classification.

 ---